Mississippi Cold Case: Results of the documentary

 Moore's quest and the documentary about it caused state officials to re-open their investigation into the case.
 The case had been re-opened in 2000 by then-US Attorney Brad Pigott, but closed again in June 2003 after Pigott and the USDOJ Civil Rights Division decided not to proceed based on the evidence.
 It was re-opened in early July 2005 after Moore and Ridgen visited US Attorney Dunn Lampton at his office.
 Previously, Moore and Ridgen had been told by a prominent Mississippi journalist that James Ford Seale was dead, as had been reported elsewhere in the media.

 Shortly after Ridgen and Moore arrived in Mississippi in July 2005, District Attorney Ronnie Harper told them that Seale was alive.
 They did not believe him.
 Later that day, Moore's cousin Kenny Byrd told Ridgen and Moore that Seale was still alive.
 He confirmed it by pointing out Seale's motor home a short distance away.

 Through the course of the production of Mississippi Cold Case, Thomas Moore continued to press the murder conspirators and officials over more than 24 months.
 Additional evidence was discovered, including new documents and important witnesses willing to testify.

+2007 prosecution

 The prosecuting US Attorney brought the case before a federal Grand Jury, which voted to indict the alleged kidnapper and killer, James Ford Seale.
 He was arrested in January 2007.
 On January 24, 2007, Seale appeared in federal court in Jackson, Mississippi and was charged with two counts of kidnapping, and one count of conspiracy to kidnap two persons.
 Seale pleaded not guilty and was denied bond on January 29, 2007, by U.S. Magistrate Judge Linda Anderson.

+After Edwards admitted to the murders, he was granted immunity to testify against Seale.

 Amid many motion hearings from the defense and prosecution, Seale's trial was set for May 30, 2007, in Jackson, Mississippi.
 Seale was convicted by a majority-white jury on June 14, 2007.
 On August 24, 2007, James Seale was sentenced to three life sentences for one count of conspiracy to kidnap two persons and two counts of kidnapping, where the victims were not released alive.

 On August 5, 2008, Thomas Moore and Thelma Collins, Henry Dee's sister, filed a federal complaint in a Natchez, Mississippi court claiming state complicity in the deaths of Henry Dee and Charles Moore.
 They were aided by Professor Margaret Burnham and the Civil Rights and Restorative Justice Project (CRRJ) at the Northeastern University School of Law.
 The suit claims that in Franklin County in 1964, Sheriff Wayne Hutto and his chief deputy, Kirby Shell, conspired with the Klansmen who abducted and killed Dee and Moore.
 The plaintiffs sought a federal jury trial for civil damages.
 On June 21, 2010, Franklin County, Mississippi agreed to an undisclosed settlement in the civil suit with the families of Charles Moore and Henry Dee.